JacksonDoley/Group-33-Advanced-Secure-Protocol-Design-Implementation-Project/README.md

 To install dependencies, run:

-pip install websockets cryptography
+`pip install websockets cryptography`

 ## Running the Server
-1. Navigate to the directory containing server.py.
+1.Navigate to the directory containing server.py.

-2. Run the server:
+2.Run the server:

 `python server.py`